JulianBirch/cljs-ajax/README.md

      {:params {:id 1 :name "mystery item"}})
 ```

+### FormData support

 Note that `js/FormData` is not supported before IE10, so if you need to support those browsers, don't use it.  `cljs-ajax` doesn't have any other support for file uploads (although pull requests are welcome).
+Also note that you *must* include `ring.middleware.multipart-params\wrap-multipart-params` in your ring handlers as FormData always submits as multipart even if you don't use it to submit files.

 ### Error Responses